Director – Kerri Flanagan

 As the scheme expanded Toni trained as a Breastfeeding Peer Supporter.
 She also came to realize that families often needed even more practical support than Home Start could give them, and with others with a similar vision, set up and ran, alongside her Home Start visiting, The Besom in Wirral, a local Christian organisation which sought to match local giving to local need.
 She worked very closely with families and statutory and voluntary agencies to try and improve home conditions by encouraging others to give skills, time or things.

-Toni’s husband’s job brought them to Kirklees three years ago.
+Toni’s husband’s job brought them to Kirklees four years ago.
 In her spare time she loves upholstery classes, exploring the countryside and spending time with friends and her expanding family.